Discover my current regimen (since August 2015) more info

 Clotrimazole versus Ketoconazole - usage frequency in literature

-While generally well-tolerated, potential side effects include:
+While generally well-tolerated, some possible side effects include:

 • Skin irritation